cdk-entest/vpc-alb-asg-aurora-demo/README.md

 });
 ```

-## Application load balancer stack
+## Application Load Balancer

-role for EC2 to download from S3, access SSM, and Secret Mangement
+Let create a iam role for EC2 to download from S3, access SSM, and Secret Mangement

 ```tsx
 const role = new aws_iam.Role(this, `RoleForEc2AsgToAccessSSM`, {